vladkosinov/github-action-daemon/README.md

 # github-action-daemon

+## Disclaimer ⚠️⚠️⚠️

+Running a daemon as a server and accessing it from outside the VM is not within the terms of use for Actions.

+This package just a demonstration of an easy way of running applications using GitHub Actions and not intended to be used by anyone.

+Please don't do this.

+## Description

 Runs a given `command` and handles its restarts:

 - waits for the finish of all other runs of the same workflow before starting the command